Morris Park, Bronx: History

 Morris Park is named after John Albert Morris, who built the Morris Park Racecourse, which existed from 1889 until 1910.
 In 1890, the Morris Park Racecourse hosted both the Preakness and the Belmont Stakes; the latter continued to be run there until 1905.
 The track was later used for auto racing and was the site of the first public air show.
 After a 1910 fire, the property was divided into lots for the current neighborhood.
 Several streets in Morris Park, including Cruger, Holland, Radcliff, Colden, Paulding, and Hone Avenues, are named after mayors of New York City during the 18th and 19th centuries.

+In August 2024, the New York City Council voted to rezone 46 city blocks in Morris Park, Van Nest, and Parkchester, around the Metro-North Railroad's Parkchester/Van Nest and Morris Park stations, as part of the Penn Station Access project.
+The city government also promised to spend $500 million on infrastructure upgrades around these stations.
+The rezoning was intended to encourage development around these stations.
+As a result, up to 7,000 housing units could be constructed in the three neighborhoods.

 Land use and terrain

 Housing in Morris Park is mostly one and two family homes of various styles.
 The neighborhood also has several apartment buildings.
 The total land area is a little over one-third of a square mile.
 The area is low-lying and relatively flat.

 The northern section of Morris Park nearest Jacobi Medical Center is also referred to as Indian Village.
 Several streets are named after Native American tribes, including Choctaw Place, Narragansett Avenue, Seminole Avenue, and Pawnee Place.